 Note: This watch would make an excellent 50th birthday present!

 The 18ct yellow gold watch case measures 31mm x 31mm, excluding the signed JLC crown.
 This is larger than this initially may seem, as this TV style case actually measures 38mm corner to corner.

 The case is of a superb two-piece design for increased dust and moisture protection.
 It has a thin bezel and straight swept-back lugs which adds elegance and simplicity to the watch and is in excellent condition, having received a very gentle and sympathetic clean and polish.
 The watch has obviously been very well cared for as there are no dings, scratches or marks visible to the naked eye.

 Inside the case-back, all is correctly signed ‘LeCoultre Co.’ and ‘Swiss’ with Swiss 18ct hallmarks.
-On the outside of the case, the reference number 1151552 and the case serial number 200601 are shown which date this watch to 1970.
+On the outside of the case, the serial number 1151552 and the case reference number 200601 are shown which date this watch to 1970.
 The external case numbers are clear, indicating the watch case has not been over-polished.
 Also, importantly, the case-back is of full thickness and has never been engraved.

 As always, our standard advice applies: vintage watches should be kept clean and dry at all times.